jon-jacky/Piety/editors/edsel.md

 session.
 Nevertheless, it is sometimes necessary to resort to the host system shell, for example to navigate the host file system.

-The *edsel* *sh* function executes its argument (a string) with the system shell (*bash*, for example).
-So it is possible to run system commands without leaving *edsel*, for  example *sh('ls -l')*.
-If you started *edsel* by importing it into a Python session with *import edsel* etc. then you have to type *edsel.sh('ls -l')*.
+In *edsel*, *sh* is a Python function that executes its argument (a string) with the system shell (*bash*, for example).
+So it is possible to run system commands frpm the *edsel* command prompt, for  example *!sh('ls -l')* (Remember, at the *:* command prompt you have to prefix Python statements with *!*.)
+If you started  *edsel* by importing it into a Python session with *import edsel* etc. then you have to type *!edsel.sh('ls -l')*.

+The *Z* command executes the current line with the shell (so you do  not have to surround it with *sh('...')*.
+The display editing command *M-j* does the same thing.
+The shell command output appears at the end of the buffer.
+You can use the *M-j* command to make a transcript of a shell command session in a buffer, similar to what you would see in a terminal window.
+Just type *M-j* instead of *RET* at the end of each shell command line.

 Shell command output usually appears in the scrolling command region.
-But if you invoke the *sh* function using the *T* command or *C-j* display editing command, the shell command output appears right below the command in the same buffer.
-Alternatively, you can use the output redirection capability of the *wyshka* shell to save command output in another buffer.

-The *M-j* display editing command executes a shell command in the line preceding dot, without having to quote it and pass it to the *sh* function.
-The shell command output appears at the end of the current buffer.
+Alternatively, you can use *wyshka* shell output redirection to save command output in another buffer.
+The *Z* command and the *M-j* display editing command send the shell output to the end of the same buffer.

 ## API and data structures ##